 One poll by Budget found that employees in the UK are checked out of work mode by 10:19 a.m. on Fridays.
 Thanks to factors like social media and our ever-shrinking attention spans, focus and concentration in the workplace are increasingly transient.
 On average, 70 percent of professionals feel distracted at work, with another 16 percent admitting that they feel unfocused almost all of the time.

 Moreover, the average professional checks their email 36 times an hour and takes 16 minutes to refocus their attention after opening a new email.
-All of this lost work costs the U.S. economy an upward of $650 billion every year, leading to a vicious cycle of poor productivity that causes professionals frustration, stress, and disengagement in their work.
+All of this lost work costs the U.S. economy an upward of $650 billion every year, leading to a vicious cycle of poor productivity that can cause professionals frustration, stress, and disengagement in their work, potentially impacting mental health.

 For business owners and remote managers, the question arises of how to increase employee productivity in the workplace so distraction doesn’t lead to lost revenue.